Reviews You Can Rely On

 Conclusion

 The primary purpose of a road bike helmet is to protect your head in the case of a crash, and all helmets sold in the USA are subject to the same minimum safety standards.
 While all helmets may offer the same basic level of crash protection, beyond that, they are far from equal.
-Different helmet designs go above and beyond by adding extra features such as Mips liners for extra safety, adjustable headbands and chinstraps, comfortable padding, and different ventilation levels.
+Different helmet designs go above and beyond by adding extra features such as MIPS liners for extra safety, adjustable headbands and chinstraps, comfortable padding, and different ventilation levels.
 Our testers racked up thousands of miles in the saddle, through all sorts of conditions, to sort through the differences in each helmet to help you find the best model for your next ride.

 If you're in need of a new bike or bike accessory, our comprehensive and exhaustive list of bike and bike-related products may be of interest.
-We've tested everything from electric bikes to mountain bikes.
+We've tested everything from the electric bikes to mountain bikes.

-Ryan Baker, Nick Bruckbauer, & Luke Hollomon
+Ryan Baker, Nick Bruckbauer, Luke Hollomon, & Justin Simoni